alsvike/PDF-Farmer/README.md

 - 📊 Relevance scoring and ranking of results
 - ⚡ Real-time streaming search results
 - 📥 Bulk download capability for found PDFs
-- 🧠 Intelligent keyword improvement suggestions
+- 🧠 Intelligent keyword improvement with NLP
-- 🎨 Modern Discord-inspired UI design
+- 🎨 Modern, clean UI design with responsive layout
+- 📄 Pagination with customizable results per page (10, 25, 50, 100, or All)
 - 🔄 Rate limiting and request management
+- 🔗 Automatic resolution of redirect URLs
 - ✨ Clean and responsive interface

 ## Tech Stack